ramontayag/resque-pagerduty/README.md

       end

       def self.perform(my_arg)
-        # Some code that could throw an exception goes here
+        # Some code that could raise an exception goes here
       end
     end

-If the `MyJob.perform` method throws an exception during processing, the failure backend would use the `MyJob.pagerduty_service_key` instead of the `Resque::Failure::Pagerduty.service_key` to trigger the incident.
+If the `MyJob.perform` method raises an exception during processing, the failure backend would use the `MyJob.pagerduty_service_key` instead of the `Resque::Failure::Pagerduty.service_key` to trigger the incident.